sma-abyar/commandhelper/README.md

 [![gif with instant mode][instant-mode-gif-link]][instant-mode-gif-link]

-Currently, instant mode only supports Python 3 with bash or zsh. zsh's autocorrect function also needs to be disabled in order for thefuck to work properly.
+Currently, instant mode only supports Python 3 with bash or zsh. zsh's autocorrect function also needs to be disabled in order for commandhelper to work properly.

 To enable instant mode, add `--enable-experimental-instant-mode` to the alias initialization in `.bashrc`, `.bash_profile` or `.zshrc`.